rialele/music-streaming-app/README.md

 Developed an online music streaming application- a virtual showcase for everything related to audio streaming.

 #### Documentation:
-Feel free to view the code under the 'assets' which has been divided into css, html and js.
+Feel free to view the code under 'assets' which has sepearte folders for css, html and js files.